suirad/uMutex/README.md

 # uMutex
-Platform Universal Mutex for the Zig language
+Platform Independant Mutex for the Zig language

 ---